 Mediterranean Turkey Burgers

-- 1 lbs ground turkey (you may substitute ground chicken if you prefer - dark meat is best)
+- 1 pound ground turkey (you may substitute ground chicken if you prefer - dark meat is best)

 - 1/4 cup finely minced fresh basil (you may substitute fresh cilantro or parsley)